mikee47/ConfigDB/README.rst

 Items with **integer** type default to a regular signed 32-bit :cpp:type:`int32_t`.
 This can be changed by setting a *minimum* and or *maximum* attribute.
 The database will then use the smallest C++ type appropriate for that range.
 If the range excludes negative values then an unsigned value will be used.

+The maximum supported integer range is for a signed 64-bit integer.

 Note that when setting values via *setXXX* methods, streaming updates or inside arrays, integers will be **clipped** to the defined range, never truncated.
 For example::

   "properties": {